Monday, July 30, 2012

 Perfect Picture Beach

-We might never have found Canyon Falls without Jerry’s IMG_5695advice.
+We might never have found Canyon Falls without Jerry’s advice.
 The Trail starts in one of Michigan's lovely Roadside Parks and joins the Sturgeon River along an easy boardwalk/path.
 The rock here fractures horizontally in brick size pieces so the whole gorge appears to be built of grey Legos.

 Passing through Munising, we drove the whole length of Pictured Rocks National Lakeshore.
 The now fully paved road is nearly fifty miles long but seldom comes close to the main features of the Park.
 We arrived at the little village of Grand Marias without a glimpse of the spectacular cliffs and waterfalls that define the park.
 The Woodland Hills Township Campground here triples the population of this 300 person town.